Turning the Tide: A Strategic Plan to Address the Educator Shortage

 Resources

-The Department of Teacher Education and Licensure continue to provide resources to divisions including trainings on the online licensure application portal and other topics related to licensure, access to weekly newsletters featuring important information and opportunities, and the use of a job recruitment tool.
-Additionally, the VDOE also launched a marketing campaign in October 2022, featuring the new BecomeATeacher microsite, and has made marketing assets, such as posters and graphics, available to divisions and Institutions of Higher Education.
+The Department of Teacher Education and Licensure continue to provide resources to divisions including trainings on the online licensure application portal and other topics related to licensure, access to weekly newsletters featuring important information and opportunities, and the use of a the new Virginia Educators Career Hub.
+Additionally, the VDOE launched a marketing campaign in October 2022, featuring the new BecomeATeacher microsite, and has made marketing assets, such as posters and graphics, available to divisions and Institutions of Higher Education.